Effective: May 6th, 2020

 - detect and resolve any fraud or security concerns.

-We may also share with third parties, such as advertisers and restaurants, aggregated or de-identified information that cannot reasonably be used to identify you.
+We may also share with third parties, such as advertisers and restaurants, aggregated, non-personally identifiable, or de-identified information that cannot reasonably be used to identify you.

 D. Information You Choose to Share with Third Parties